HausDAO/daohaus-website/docs/devs/subgraphs.md

 ### Stats Subgraph

-The DAOhaus Stats Subgraph provides aggregated stats and metrics for users, communities, and across the ecosystem.
+The DAOhaus Stats Subgraph provides aggregated stats and metrics for users and communities across the platform.

 #### Moloches Stats